Simon Rich: Novels

 Rich's third book and first novel, Elliot Allagash, was released in May 2010.
 In June that year, Jason Reitman optioned the movie rights to the novel.

-In 2012, Rich published his second novel, What in God's Name, which The New York Times Book Review compared to Douglas Adams' The Hitchhiker's Guide to the Galaxy.
-In 2019, the novel served as the basis for the first season of the TV series Miracle Workers.
-Subsequently, his short story Revolution inspired the second season of the program.
+In 2012, Rich published his second novel, What in God's Name, which The New York Times Book Review compared to Douglas Adams's The Hitchhiker's Guide to the Galaxy.
+In 2019, the novel was adapted for the first season of the TV series Miracle Workers.
+The same year, Back Bay Books reissued the novel under the title Miracle Workers.
+Subsequently, Rich's short story "Revolution" inspired the second season of the series.

+Stage

+Rich's first play, All In: Comedy About Love by Simon Rich, which is based on some of his short stories, was set to premiere on Broadway on December 11, 2024.
+Scheduled for a 10-week run at the Hudson Theatre, the production featured a rotating cast of four performers at a time, which initially included John Mulaney, Fred Armisen, Renée Elise Goldsberry and Richard Kind for the first five weeks of performances, and Lin-Manuel Miranda, Chloe Fineman, Andrew Rannells, Aidy Bryant, Sam Richardson and others in subsequent weeks.

+Influences

+Simon Rich has called Woody Allen his hero, specifically citing his short-story collections as major influences.
+He has also cited Roald Dahl and Mel Brooks as influences.

 Personal life

-Rich lives in Los Angeles with his wife, author Kathleen Hale, and has two daughters.
+Rich lives in Los Angeles with his wife, author Kathleen Hale.
+They have two daughters.

+Regarding his religious beliefs, he previously called himself an atheist.
+However, in a 2019 interview, he said, "To call yourself an atheist means you are certain about something, and I am not sure about anything."